krofkr/pro-analytics-apache-starter/01-setup/windows-users-install-wsl.md

 This and all other commands are to be run in your WSL terminal.
 They are the same as the Mac/Linux versions - not our PowerShell commands.
+If you get an error that sudo is not enabled and you want to continue, see the section below.

 ```shell